 Grilling lobster and lobster tails is a snap.
-The beauty of grilling lobster tails is that they are more convenient than working with pinching and snapping crustaceans.
-Grilling lobster takes about the same prep time as the conventional boiling and steaming methods, but it can take the tail in a whole new direction.
-The grill will imbue the smoky flavors of the coals and any marinades or butters.
-Barbecue lobster has a nice charred, somewhat smoky flavor that is difficult to match.
+Lobster takes about the same prep time as the conventional boiling and steaming methods, but it can take your lobster in a whole new direction.
+The grill will infuse the smoky flavors of the coals and any marinades or butters right into your product.
+Barbecue lobster brings something different with a nice charred, somewhat smoky flavor that is difficult to match.

 To Clean Your Grill: Turn the heat up to high, close the grill and in 10 minutes turn off the grill and scrape clean.